Collective Memory Decay in Science: Patterns and Determinants of Forgetting Retracted Research

 Associate Professor and Head of CRiSS-LAB, School of Engineering and School of Government, Universidad del Desarrollo, Chile.

-My research interests include collective behavior, collective and artificial intelligence, network science, and business analytics.
+My research interests include applied AI, computational social science, network science, collective intelligence, school coexistence, decision intelligence, and business analytics.